-- Note: You can only delete custom power plans, not predefined ones.
-If the custom power plan that you want to delete is currently in use, you must select another plan first. - 5.
-Tap Change plan settings (appearing next to the power plan).
+Note: You can only delete custom power plans, not predefined ones.
+If the custom power plan that you want to delete is currently in use, you must select another plan first.

+5. Click Change plan settings (appearing next to the power plan).

 - 6. If you want to modify the parameters, proceed as follows: - 6a.
-If necessary, tap Change settings that are currently unavailable.

-6b.
 Modify the parameters to your needs.